All About Rachel

 Philosophy and Approach

-Children will relate differently to their counsellors based on the counsellor's age, demeanour, gender etc. They might be looking for lots of advice, for instance.
-To help you to understand me, here is some information about my understanding of children and how I engage them.
-Although each therapy relationship is unique, generally my practice is led by the following principles.
+Children will relate differently to their counsellors based on the counsellor's age, demeanour, gender etc. They might be looking for lots of advice, or for somebody to boss around!
+Here is some information about my understanding of children and how I engage with them.
+Although each therapy relationship is unique, my practice is guided by the following.

 The child is the expert.
-With some guidance children can discover more about themselves and what is best for them.
+With a little guidance children can discover more about themselves and what is best for themselves.
 I listen attentively, follow their lead and empower each child to move forward.
-They will be in control of what we talk about and the pace.
+They will be in control of what we talk about and how we play.
 I will never force them to talk about something which feels uncomfortable.
 I believe when trust is established they will express themselves authentically and at greater depth.

 Children speak through their behaviour, and communicate through play.
-I offer a variety of activities for the child to explore and play alongside.
+I offer a variety of activities for the child to explore and I play alongside.
 Having a dedicated time and space with somebody neutral allows the child to express themself in new ways.
 With some reflection from the therapist or expression through a different medium the child can move forward in their thinking.
 Counselling children involves meeting children where they are, through the world that they see.
+Sometimes it really just looks like play, but with a purpose!

-The relationship is paramount.
+The relationship is everything.
 My priority will be establishing a relationship with your child, getting to know them and helping them to feel safe and valued.
 My playroom is not strict, clinical or stressful - we focus on playing together and grow from there.
+Children can learn about their other relationships through trying things out in the relationship with their counsellor - they might stand up for themselves in new ways, experiment with being more vulnerable, or explore what it feels like to really let their anger out.
+Doing this in the playroom allows them to find new behaviours outside the therapy room which feel more healthy and authentic.

 https://www.bacp.co.uk/events-and-resources/ethics-and-standards/ethical-framework-for-the-counselling-professions/